Floor Pendulum Slip Testing

 24 and below – High Potential for Slip

 25 – 35 – Moderate Potential for Slip

 We’re able to accommodate and carry out testing in a range of locations and situations.
 If you have a bath, shower tray or floor we can bring along the fully mobile pendulum apparatus to carry out the slip test.

-For new projects, our in-house laboratory allows us to conduct tests of floor samples for a small fee to ensure all new floors will meet HSE regulations once laid.
+For new projects, our in-house laboratory allows us to conduct testing of floor samples for a small fee.
+This can provide piece of mind and ensure all new floors meet HSE regulations once laid.
 This ultimately may save time and money in resolving slip issues once the floor is laid.

 British Standard Pendulum Slip Testing (BS EN 16165: 2021)- requires one tile sample (minimum 200mm x 200mm).
 Tiles are tested in three directions.

 European Testing – CE Marking – BS EN 14231 is testing for natural stone – this testing requires 6 x samples of 200mm x 200mm tiles.
 This is testing in two directions (0 degrees and 180 degrees).